DesktopECHO/xWSL/README.md

     PowerShell -executionpolicy bypass -command "wget https://github.com/DesktopECHO/xWSL/raw/master/xWSL.cmd -UseBasicParsing -OutFile xWSL.cmd ; .\xWSL.cmd"

 You will be asked a few questions.
-The install script finds out the current DPI scaling from Windows; you can set your own value if preferred:
+The installer script finds the current DPI scaling in Windows, you can set your own value if preferred:

     [xWSL Installer 20201207]